WebDevStudios/wds-acf-blocks/README.md

 # WDS ACF Blocks

 With the advent of Gutenberg in WordPress, Advanced Custom Fields stepped up to help make the process of creating custom blocks easier and faster.
-This plugin creates a set of custom blocks with basic styles for you to customize in your theme.
+This plugin creates a set of custom blocks with basic styles for you to customize.

 ## Documentation

 You'll find information around installation and getting started below.
-[For more detailed documentation, go here](./documentation/Home.md).
+Start there to get everything installed and working.
+Once that's done, [go here for more detailed documentation](./documentation/Home.md).

 ## Included Blocks